epfl-cs358/2024fa-gyrocycle/docs/guide/software-setup.md

 The other sliders are for the Servo and the propulsion motor.
 Use them to steer the bike and make it go forward/backward.

 ::: tip TODO
-Tell the reader whether the bike is expected to balance while in motion.
+Tell the reader whether the bike is expected to balance while in motion, once the bicycle is done.
+There's no point in documenting what might change.
 :::

 You now have a fully working reproduction of what we did as a semester project!